Kritchanaxt/Firebase-Web/README.md

 # Firebase-Web
-Learning to use Firebase basic to develop apps It is another good choice for those who want to learn.
+Learning the basics of Firebase for app development is another excellent option for those eager to learn.